 What is testicular cancer?

-Testicular cancer is a cancer that develops in the testicles, the two small, egg-shaped glands behind the penis that produce sperm.
+Testicular cancer is a cancer that develops in your testicles, the two small, egg-shaped glands behind your penis that produce sperm.
 The cancer is usually just in one testicle, but it can appear in both.

-Testicular cancer is rare in Australia, making up about 1 in every 100 cancers in men.
-About 800 men are diagnosed with testicular cancer in Australia every year.
+About 1 in every 100 cancers in males is testicular cancer.
+Around 800 people are diagnosed with testicular cancer in Australia every year.

-It is not known why some men develop testicular cancer.
-It is not caused by injuring the testicles.
-However, you may be at greater risk of developing testicular cancer if:
+It is not known why some people develop testicular cancer.
+It is not caused by injuring your testicles, but there are some things that can increase your risk.
+You may be at greater risk of developing testicular cancer if:

-- you have had cancer in the other testicle before
+- you have had cancer in the other testicle in the past

 - you have undescended testicles (testicles that did not move down into the scrotum after you were born)

-- you have a father or brother who had testicular cancer (although the risk is very small)
+- you have a parent or sibling who had testicular cancer (although the risk is very small)

-- you have fertility problems (trouble fathering a baby)
+- you have fertility problems (trouble conceiving a baby)